Townsend-Lab-Yale/P0PCorNS/README.md

 ### optional parameters
-`[k]` is one of the parameters needed for runnning BNW, which set the number of high scoring networks to include in model averaging.
+`[k]` is one of the parameters needed for running BNW, which sets the number of high-scoring networks to include in model averaging.
 The bigger k is, the longer the running time will be.
 Here, we set **k = 20** as the default.

 ## OUTPUT
 P0PCorNS will generate the JSD matrix file (`inputPrefix_jsd_matrix.csv`) and the list file of gene-JSD pairs (that is, `inputPrefix_rearranged_jsd_matrix.csv`), as well as the corresponding files for **Gene_only** mode(`inputPrefix_jsd_matrix-GeneOnly.csv` and `inputPrefix_rearranged_jsd_matrix-GeneOnly.csv`)